jonesjac20/blobby/README.md

 # blobby

 An agar.io-style multiplayer game.
 Authoritative Python server, browser + Python-bot clients, WebSocket/JSON protocol.
-Runs as a POC on a local Ubuntu VM.
+Runs on an Ubuntu server (VM).

 Phase 3 is built: open `http://localhost:8000` for the canvas client (name, color, Play / Spectate).
 A second tab is Phase 4.
 Everything the project intends to do, along with a phased checklist and where things currently stand, lives in [docs/GUIDEBOOK.md](docs/GUIDEBOOK.md).